pforret/blog.splashing/_topic/country/liechtenstein.md

 ---
 # Liechtenstein

 Liechtenstein, officially the Principality of Liechtenstein, is a German-speaking microstate  located in the Alps between Austria and Switzerland.
-Liechtenstein is a constitutional monarchy headed by the Prince of Liechtenstein.
+It is the sixth smallest nation worldwide.
+Liechtenstein is a semi-constitutional monarchy headed by the prince of Liechtenstein.

-Liechtenstein is bordered by Switzerland to the west and south and Austria to the east and north.
-It's Europe's fourth-smallest country, with an area of just over 160 square kilometres  and a population of 38,749 .

 ## Unsplash photos